 The thread_pool_stall_limit variable enables the thread pool to handle long-running statements.
-If a long-running statement was permitted to block a thread group, all other connections assigned to the group would be blocked and unable to start execution until the long-running statement completed.
-In the worst case, this could take hours or even days.
+If a long-running statement was permitted to block a thread group, all other connections assigned to the group are blocked and unable to start execution until the long-running statement completes.